rjbs/dzil-actions/README.md

   need to provide this input.
 It defaults to the name part of your repository.
   So, if your repo is `rjbs/Sub-Exporter`, the dist name will default to `Sub-Exporter` and the uploaded artifact will be `Sub-Exporter.tar.gz`.
+* `install-dzil-from-cpan`: Unless this input is set to `true`, the build action may install Dist::Zilla (and some other basic requirements) from `apt` instead of from CPAN.
+This is faster, but means you might get an older release of Dist::Zilla.

 There are two outputs: